marcouderzo/CSDemoParser/Worklog.md

 As the match pool is very large, parsing every match manually is just not feasable.
 So, we decided to write a simple script to automate the parsing process.

 You can read the documentation on how it works in detail [here](https://github.com/marcouderzo/CSDemoParser/blob/main/documentation/autoparse%20Script%20Documentation.md)

+## Dataset Validation Testing

+### validatedataset.py

+Testing and validating the dataset is always a good practice.
+We decided to write a simple but very effective script that does it.

+You can read the documentation on the tests we decided to run [here](https://github.com/marcouderzo/CSDemoParser/blob/main/documentation/validateoutput%20Script%20Documentation.md)